k8-mb/k8-mb.github.io/_posts/2018-06-15-meeting-fourreal.md

 employee.
 And he says there is a problem.

 Apparently, the parquet has been delivered, and it is not correct.
 He explains to me and my wife, that our contract specify a _parkett-dielen_ while the one we choose is _massiv-parkett_.
-He claims that we can choose a _parkett-dielen_, indistinguishable from the one delivered, otherwise the additional costs for the installations will be charged to us.
+He claims that we can choose a _parkett-dielen_, indistinguishable from the one delivered, otherwise the additional costs for the installations will be charged to us.  _Diele_ means "floorboard", and, in my understanding, _parkett-dielen_ is the term used for a floating installation, in which the floorboard are angle-engaged with a "click" system.

 Mr. Klugsberger is not able to quantify the cost, and suggest to go back to the parquet shop and choose another product.
 He say that we